Sandston in Henrico County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Freeman Markers (Richmond Battlefields) series list.
 A significant historical date for this entry is May 31, 1862.

 Location.
-37° 31.212′ N, 77° 18.34′ W. Marker is in Sandston, Virginia, in Henrico County.
+Marker has been permanently removed.
+It was located near 37° 31.212′ N, 77° 18.34′ W. Marker was in Sandston, Virginia, in Henrico County.
+It could be reached from Casey Street.
 Marker #41 no longer exists.
 The plate was stolen in the 1970's and the base was destroyed several years ago during construction of a housing development.
 Touch for map.
-Marker is in this post office area: Sandston VA 23150, United States of America.
-Touch for directions.
+Marker was in this post office area: Sandston VA 23150, United States of America.